Want to know more? — Subscribe

 11. Admin Panel

 The admin panel is what you need to manage the app.
 For example, you want to add a new feature or remove an existing one and much more.

 Steps to Build a P2P Payment App

-So now you know the list of key features for your future p2p app.
+So now you know the list of key features for your future p2p app but you are still wondering how to make a p2p payment app.
 Let’s turn to the steps of creating a money transfer app.

 1. Choose the Optimal Development Technology